-The College is committed to providing high quality services.
-We strive to deal with all students in a fair, efficient and courteous manner and feedback and complaints are important to the improvement of College services.
-All complaints and feedback, including the outcome, are documented and shared annually with the Provost.
-Feedback or complaints that are unrelated to a grievance should follow these steps:
+The District is committed to providing high quality services.
+The District strives to deal with all students in a manner which is fair, efficient, and courteous.
+Student feedback and complaints are important to the improvement of District services.
+All complaints and feedback, including the outcomes, are documented and shared annually with the College Provosts' Offices.